sebaraneda/sebaraneda.gethub.io/README.md

 ## Getting Started
 You will need...
 1. A resume formatted in [Markdown](https://www.markdownguide.org/basic-syntax)
-    - Markdown is a lightweight and readable markup language that allows our static site generator, Jekyll in our case, to format and present your resume while allowing you to quickly update it as needed.
+    - Markdown is a lightweight and readable markup language that allows a static site generator, Jekyll in our case, to format and present your resume while allowing you to quickly update it as needed.
     - To start working with Markdown, you'll need an editor such as...

       [Visual Studio Code](https://code.visualstudio.com/)